-Jacob Eason is still waiting for his name to be called in the NFL draft.
-So did he make a mistake by leaving UW early?
+Jacob Eason fell in the NFL draft.
+So did the QB make a mistake by leaving UW early?

 It was there in the middle of the third round, when Kiper listed Eason as the best player still available.
 And it was there at the end of the third round, when after 106 selections, no team had picked him up.

-Perhaps this is a reminder that even the most well-informed analysts are often guessing blindly when it comes to where and when players will go.
-Even so, eight months ago, this result would have been unfathomable.
+Finally, with the 122nd pick, the Colts took the former Husky in the fourth round Saturday.
+Till that point, the draft gods had been unmerciful — as this result once seemed unfathomable.

+“It was tough as a competitor,” said Eason, who joins fellow quarterbacks Philip Rivers and Jacoby Brissett in Indy.
+“I had heard anything from late first to early second, then it got down to the early second and it got down to the third round.
+It was disheartening not seeing any quarterbacks being picked.
+But hey, I’m super fortunate to be picked up by a great organization in a great situation in Indianapolis.”
-When Eason earned the job as the Huskies starting quarterback last fall, the assumption was that he’d dazzle for 12 or 13 games before becoming a first, or maybe second-round pick.
-Now, he’s still on the board heading into Day 3 of the draft.

-So the question is — should Eason have come back for one more season at Washington?
+When Eason earned the job as the Huskies’ starting quarterback last fall, the assumption was that he’d dazzle for 12 or 13 games before becoming a first- or maybe second-round pick.
+So the question is: Should he have come back for one more season at Washington?

-There is no denying the physical ability Eason has been blessed with.
+There is no denying Eason’s near-peerless physical attributes.
 At 6 feet 6 and about 230 pounds, he has a prototypical frame for an NFL QB, and arm strength that’s equally striking.

 It was conceivable that, regardless of his stats at Washington, his raw talent would shoot him to the top of salivating scouts’ draft boards.
 Not so, though.
 Not even a little bit.

-Note: Editor’s note: This column has been updated to reflect news of Jacob Eason getting drafted on Saturday.